-In a public company, the corporation and the shareholder are both likely to be corporations.
-Both have exactly the same ontological status.
+In a public company, the corporation and its shareholder are both likely to be corporations.
+Each with the same ontological status.
 What separates them is their relationship and not the stuff they are made of.
 That's a problem for the chair.
 If corporations are fictions and don't really exist , and if most shareholders are also corporations, logically both must be mere legal fictions incapable of existence and interests too.

 The Chair is not alone in falling for the paradox.
 Even the most learned of legal scholars who reject any view of the corporation as an entity, accept that a corporation can be an aggregate of those non existent entities:

 This leaves the chair and his fellow directors in a bind - if the corporation doesn't really exists and each incorporated shareholder doesn't exist, in whose best interest is the board supposed to act?

 Puzzled, the Chair asks "But surely, the shares are held for the benefit of humans ".

 Not according to one survey by Peetz and Murray.
 Based on their analysis only 3.3% of the shares in the world's very large companies were held by humans.
 Nearly all the shares were held, through a vast network of interposed entities, by a very small number of corporations.
 And, it's not necessarily the case these these corporations are acting as trustees on behalf of humans.
 For the most part, these corporations don't hold shares on trust for individuals.
 Rather, shares are bought as inputs into their business models to create financial products to be sold to individuals to produce profits to be consumed by other corporations.
 Just like a steel company buys iron ore, insurance companies buy shares.

 Exasperated, the chair says "we'll act for the three percent then."